Icon of Self-Confidence and National Pride

 This article is the gist of the talk given at a seminar organized by the ‘Desiya Chintanai Kazhagam’ at the Sengunthar Engineering College Erode, to commemorate the 150th birth anniversary of Swami Vivekananda.

-Anna Hazare, Aryabhata, Bal Gangadhar Tilak, Bhaskaracharya, Brahmagupta, C V Raman, Jagadish Chandra Bose, Jamshedji Tata, Madhava, Nicholas Tesla, Nilakantha Somayaji, Romain Rolland, self-confidence, Sri Aurobindo Ghosh, Srinivasa Ramanujan, Subhash Chandra Bose, Varahamihira, Vivekananda
+Tagged with: Anna Hazare, Aryabhata, Bal Gangadhar Tilak, Bhaskaracharya, Brahmagupta, C V Raman, Jagadish Chandra Bose, Jamshedji Tata, Madhava, Nicholas Tesla, Nilakantha Somayaji, Romain Rolland, self-confidence, Sri Aurobindo Ghosh, Srinivasa Ramanujan, Subhash Chandra Bose, Varahamihira, Vivekananda

 No Comments Yet